 3. Lack of Brand Trust

 Customers only purchase from a company they trust.
-Building trust involves humanizing your business, providing satisfaction guarantees and even including testimonials.
+Building trust involves humanizing your business, providing satisfaction ensures and even including testimonials.
 This accomplished with both the copy on your site and your overall social media engagement.

 Which is Better: Volume or Quality of Leads?